-- Every member of the Executive Committee, except the President shall be entitled to vote at meetings of the Executive Committee. - 2.
+- Every member of the Executive Committee, except the President and the Ontario Hockey Association or its authorized representative shall be entitled to vote at meetings of the Executive Committee. - 2.
 The Chairperson may only vote in the event of a tie. - 3.
 A quorum of at least one-half of the Members of the Executive Committee is required. - 4.
 Voting by proxy shall not be permitted at Executive Committee meetings.